The best hotels in Freiburg

 January and February are quiet and cold, with average temps around 2-5°C. Prices drop to near-lows across the board and you'll have the Münster almost to yourself on a Tuesday morning.
 Christmas market season in late November and early December is beautiful but pricey. and busy. so don't expect bargain rooms anywhere near Münsterplatz.

-Freiburg's best neighborhoods
+Freiburg's best hotel regions

 Prioritize the Altstadt or Stadtmitte if this is your first time.
 Everything worth seeing is within a 15-minute walk and you won't need a car or a tram pass.